Skip to ContentSkip to Navigation

 08 November 2024

-Researchers of the Faculty of Science and Engineering (FSE) at the University of Groningen have been awarded two NWO grants of 6.7 million euros.
-Professor Han Olff is coordinator of a project that will develop a new approach to global biodiversity restoration in areas of high livestock farming.
-Researchers from various institutes of the Faculty of Science and Engineering are partners in a consortium led by Professor Inge Loes ten Kate (UU, UvA), which will conduct research into the origin of life on earth and in the universe.
+Researchers from the Faculty of Science and Engineering (FSE) at the University of Groningen have been awarded two NWO-ORC grants.
+Professor Han Olff is coordinator of the project CurveBend, which is receiving 6.7 million euros to develop a new approach to global biodiversity restoration in areas with a high amount of livestock farming.
+Researchers from various FSE institutes are partners in a consortium led by Professor Inge Loes ten Kate (UU, UvA), which will conduct research into the origin of life on Earth and in the universe.

 These are grants within the Research on Routes by Consortia (ORC) program of the Dutch Research Agenda (Nederlandse Wetenschapsagenda, NWA).
 In the projects, researchers from multiple universities collaborate with knowledge partners and civil society organizations.